Hello!

 Ianthe Jackson

 Ianthe Jackson is an artist and educator based in Brooklyn, NY and the Catskills.
 She received her bachelors degree from School of Visual Arts in Manhattan and received a fellowship for her masters in sculpture from Tyler School of Art in Philadelphia.
-He work explores ideas of place, perception, and our relationship to the natural world.
+Her work explores ideas of place, perception, and our relationship to the natural world.
 She is a multidisciplinary artist working primarily in drawing and sculpture / installation.

 Jackson’s work has been shown nationally and internationally.
 Most recently she has had a solo exhibition at Olean Public Library in Olean, NY.
 She has a public artwork at the Ridgefield Park Sculpture Park in NJ through Art Mora Gallery and has had a solo show at the Delapleine Art Center in Maryland, and participated in MaLonNY in Mariampoli, Lituania.
 She has attended residencies at Art Omi, Sculpture Space, and Homeland Gallery.
 She has been awarded the New York Foundation for the Arts Artist as Entrepreneur Bootcamp and was nominated twice for the Louis Comfort Tiffany Foundation Award.